AdobeDocs/federated-audience-composition.en/help/connections/home.md

 >[!NOTE]
 >
->Secure access to your external Snowflake data warehouse through private link is supported.
+>Secure access to your external Snowflake data warehouse through PrivateLink is supported.
 Note that your Snowflake account must be hosted on Amazon Web Services (AWS) or Azure and located in the same region as your Federated Audience Composition environment.
 Please contact your Adobe representative for assistance in setting up secure access to your Snowflake account.

 After selecting Snowflake, you can choose which authentication method you want to use when connecting with Federated Audience Composition.